Collaborative Parameter Learning: Mitigating Forgetting via Parameter-Level Gradient Analysis: Introduction

 \section{Introduction}

 Large language models (LLMs) have shown exceptional knowledge capacity and achieved remarkable potential across a broad range of domains \cite{achiam2023gpt,touvron2023llama}.
-To continuously expand their knowledge breadth, various knowledge injection methods have been proposed \cite{lewis2020rag,wang2024knowledge,ke2023continual}.
+To expand their knowledge breadth, various knowledge injection methods have been proposed \cite{lewis2020rag,wang2024knowledge,ke2023continual}.
 Although these methods enable LLMs to acquire new knowledge, they also cause the forgetting of previously mastered knowledge \cite{zhouinvestigating}.
-This phenomenon, known as catastrophic forgetting \cite{korbak2022controlling}, severely hinders the continual improvement of LLMs \cite{zhou2024continual}.
-To mitigate catastrophic forgetting, it is crucial to understand its underlying mechanisms.
+This phenomenon, known as catastrophic forgetting \cite{korbak2022controlling}, severely undermines the preservation of previously acquired knowledge in LLMs \cite{zhou2024continual}.

-Recent studies have attempted to analyze catastrophic forgetting from a “similarity” perspective \cite{bai2024continual,wu2024mitigating}.
-Specifically, they measure the similarity between injected knowledge and previously mastered knowledge using embedding representations \cite{mitchell2022memory} and knowledge graphs \cite{tan2025paths,zhu2025knowledge}.
-Results show that knowledge highly similar to injected knowledge is more likely to be forgotten \cite{luo2025empirical,li2024revisiting}.
-While these studies provide valuable insights into catastrophic forgetting, they fail to rigorously and theoretically reveal its underlying mechanisms.

-Additionally, numerous approaches have been proposed to mitigate catastrophic forgetting, including replay based \cite{huang-etal-2024-mitigating}, parameter-efficient fine-tuning based \cite{li2025analyzing}, and knowledge editing based approaches \cite{ge2024time}.
-While they alleviate forgetting to some extent, they lack a rigorous theoretical foundation and therefore cannot avoid catastrophic forgetting at theoretically.

-Our work explores the mechanisms of catastrophic forgetting through both theoretical analysis and experimental validation.
-More specifically, we seek to answer the following three key questions regarding catastrophic forgetting:

-$\bullet$ What conditions lead to catastrophic forgetting?
-In Section 3, we demonstrate through rigorous theoretical derivation and extensive empirical results that strongly negativee gradient similarity between injected knowledge and mastered knowledge underlies catastrophic forgetting.
+Existing literatures on mitigating catastrophic forgetting are typically categorized into four primary paradigms \cite{de2021continual}.
+Regularization-based methods penalize changes to parameters critical for previously mastered knowledge \cite{kirkpatrick2017overcoming,aljundi2018memory}, while parameter-isolation techniques alleviate interference by confining updates to dedicated modules or parameter subsets \cite{wang2021kadapter,hu2022lora}.
+Among these paradigms, gradient-based methods are particularly significant because they formalize forgetting as an optimization-level conflict between injected and mastered knowledge \cite{yu2020gradient,liu2021conflict}.
+By characterizing interference through gradient similarity, these methods mitigate forgetting by projecting the update direction to reduce detrimental interference with mastered knowledge \cite{farajtabar2020orthogonal,chaudhry2019efficient,saha2021gradient}.

+However, most existing gradient-based methods treat gradient interference as a single, aggregate vector-level quantity \cite{farajtabar2020orthogonal,chaudhry2019efficient,saha2021gradient}, enforcing strict orthogonality between newly injected and previously mastered knowledge to mitigate forgetting.
+As a result, they overlook the parameter-wise contributions to forgetting and impose overly restrictive constraints on knowledge injection.